EN1993/eric-nduwimana-semester-project-2/README.md

 ### Strapi API Installing

-1. - Open the Strapi project:  [Here](https://github.com/NoroffFEU/strapi-sp2)
+1. Open the Strapi project:[Here](https://github.com/NoroffFEU/strapi-sp2)

 2. Clone the repo:
 3. Open the repo in VS Studio:

-Deploy locally\
+Deploy locally

 4. Install the npm dependencies and then run npm run develop: